YeshwantBhat/GettingCleaningData/CodeBook.md

 fBodyAccJerkmeanZ    - Mean of Body acceleration  jerk  in Z-Axis and frequency domain.

-fBodyAccJerkstdX     - Mean of std of Body acceleration  jerk  in X-Axis and frequency domain.
+fBodyAccJerkstdmeanX     - Mean of std of Body acceleration  jerk  in X-Axis and frequency domain.

-fBodyAccJerkstdY     - Mean of std of Body acceleration  jerk  in Y-Axis and frequency domain.
+fBodyAccJerkstdmeanY     - Mean of std of Body acceleration  jerk  in Y-Axis and frequency domain.

-fBodyAccJerkstdZ     - Mean of std of Body acceleration  jerk  in Z-Axis and frequency domain.
+fBodyAccJerkstdmeanZ     - Mean of std of Body acceleration  jerk  in Z-Axis and frequency domain.

 fBodyGyromeanX       - Mean of Body angular velocity in X-Axis and frequency domain.